strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/limacharlie/limacharlie.md

 ![](attachments/LimaCharlie_signupmethod.png)

-We selected "Sign up with email"
+We selected **"Sign up with email"**:

 ![](attachments/SIGN_UP_BUTTON.PNG)

-Fill out the fields click the "Sign Up" button to continue
+Fill out the fields click the **"Sign Up"** button to continue.

 Go to your email and you should receive a link to verify your account.
 Click the link and then go back to your browser and refresh the page.

-Once you return to your page you should see Lima Charlie asking you some questions about your company, you can create any fake company you wish.
+Once you return to your page, you should see Lima Charlie asking you some questions about your company, you can create any fake company you wish.

 Enter the following answers into there respective fields ->